Elizabeth Fry: Widening prison reform

 Fry saw her friend Stephen Grellet and another Quaker, William Allen, off at the docks on their own journey in the cause of prison reform in the autumn of 1818.
 Having met the Emperor Alexander I in London in 1814, they travelled to visit the prisons of his empire.
 They had the backing of a letter from the emperor commanding his subjects to cooperate with these English Quakers.
 They departed for home from Odessa in July 1819.
 Both men wrote of this mission in their journals, where they also give accounts of their work with Fry.

 In 1827, Fry visited women's prisons and other places of female confinement in Ireland.
 She encouraged the women of Belfast to organise their own committee to improve conditions in the women's poorhouse.

 After her husband went bankrupt in 1828, Fry's brother became her business manager and benefactor.
 Thanks to him, her work went on and expanded.
 Later, in 1838, the Friends sent a party to France.
 Fry and her husband, as well as Lydia Irving, and abolitionists Josiah Forster and William Allen were among the people sent.
 They were there on other business but despite the language barrier, Fry and Lydia Irving visited French prisons.

 Welfare and homelessness

 Elizabeth Fry also helped the homeless, establishing a "nightly shelter" in London after seeing the body of a young boy in the winter of 1819–1820.
 In 1824, during a visit to Brighton, she instituted the Brighton District Visiting Society.
 The society arranged for volunteers to visit the homes of the poor and provide help and comfort to them.
 The plan was successful and was duplicated in other districts and towns across Britain.

-In 1840 Fry opened a training school for nurses.
+In 1840 Fry opened a training school for nurses in Guy's Hospital known as 'The Institution of Nursing Sisters'.
 Her programme inspired Florence Nightingale, who took a team of Fry's nurses to assist wounded soldiers in the Crimean War.
+Eliza Mackenzie, who travelled to Therapia to work as a Superintendent of nurses for the Admiralty during the Crimean War, also took three Fry nurses.
+Her programme of nurse training also inspired Theodor Fliedner who visited her in London and set up something similar in Kaiserswerth, near Düsseldorf.